 Tolerance to Heat

-A standard two-pack, 100% solids epoxy coating, has a heat resistance of up to 65°C, whereas some PU systems can tolerate 120°C. Therefore, polyurethane is tolerant to heat, thermal shock, and cold.
+A standard two-pack, 100% solids epoxy coating, has a heat resistance of up to 65°C, whereas some PU systems can tolerate 120°C. Therefore, polyurethane is more tolerant of heat, thermal shock, and cold.
 Thermal resistance is an important quality for facilities that undergo major temperature changes.
 Food based industries have large boiling equipment and floors need to be durable enough to sustain spillage of boiling substances.

 When it comes to the application process, polyurethane floor resins are extremely sensitive to the presence of humidity.
 This also applies to epoxy flooring but the damage done to polyurethane flooring will be much more than that of epoxy flooring.
 Therefore in environments where there is a lot of moisture, epoxy flooring is a better option.
 But in terms of composition, polyurethanes have a higher cross-link density.
 This makes them much more durable than epoxy flooring.
 For the food and beverage industry, polyurethane flooring is considered to be ideal whereas epoxy is best suited for shop floors in the metal fabrication industry.